 The Java Green is a subspecies of the Green Peafowl (Pavo muticus) a true type species.
 Javanese peafowl are found in the wild as well as captivity, but it is estimated only 1,000 or so survive in their native habitat.

-Peacock Coloration: Green peafowl are taller and leaner than the blues, and brighter in color.
+Green peafowl are taller and leaner than the blues, and brighter in colour.
 The crest is tall and tightly bundled.
 The facial skin includes a region of light blue and a bright yellow loral patch.
 The head and neck are metallic green, the shoulders bluish-green, and the abdomen a dark green.

-Peahen Coloration: Females are much more brightly colored than those of the India Blue.
-They are very similarly colored to the males, but the green are slightly muted and less brilliant.
+Females are much more brightly coloured than those of the India Blue.
+They are very similarly coloured to the males, but the green are slightly muted and less brilliant.
 They do not have a long train with ocelli, and their tail feathers have a heavy dark barring.